elldeeone/kaspixel/README.md

 ## Docker Configuration

-The project includes two Docker Compose configurations:
+The project includes three Docker Compose configurations:

-### Production (docker-compose.yml)
+### Production with Local Build (docker-compose.yml)
+- Builds the images locally from source code
 - Optimized for production use
 - Builds the Next.js application during Docker image creation
 - No volume mounts for the frontend to preserve build artifacts
 - Uses `npm run start` to serve the optimized build
 - Configured for performance and reliability

+### Production with Pre-built Images (docker-compose.prod.yml)
+- Uses pre-built images from DockerHub (elldee/kaspixel-frontend:v1.0.0 and elldee/kaspixel-backend:v1.0.0)
+- No local building required - faster startup
+- Ideal for deployment or when you don't need to modify the code
+- Includes restart policies for better reliability

 ### Development (docker-compose.dev.yml)
 - Configured for development with hot reloading